flowr-analysis/flowr/wiki/Control Flow Graph.md

-A _calls_ attribute attached to the function call vertex holds the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L10"><code><span title="The type of the id assigned to each node.
-Branded to avoid problematic usages with other string or numeric types.">NodeId</span></code></a> of the function definitions that are called from this vertex, taken from the `calls` edges the dataflow analysis resolved.
+A _calls_ attribute attached to the function call vertex holds the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L14"><code><span title="The type of the id assigned to each node.
+Branded to avoid problematic usages with other string or numeric types.
+The default ids are numeric, but we use a branded type to avoid confusion with other numeric types.
+Custom ids or scoped ids can be strings, but they will be normalized to numbers if they are numeric strings.">NodeId</span></code></a> of the function definitions that are called from this vertex, taken from the `calls` edges the dataflow analysis resolved.

 For built-in functions that are provided by flowR's built-in configuration (see the [interface wiki page](https://github.com/flowr-analysis/flowr/wiki/Interface)) the CFG does not contain